 In 2019, there may be no better state in the U.S. for solar power than sunny California.
 When you factor in the state’s high cost of electricity and notably low solar prices, it’s hard not to see the sense of going solar in CA.

-Cost of solar panels in California: Low end, average and high end prices on EnergySage in 2018
+Cost of solar panels in California: Low, average and high-end prices on EnergySage in 2019

 |Price Range||$/Watt||3 kW system gross cost||6 kW system gross cost||10 kW system gross cost|

-*Note: prices include the 30% discount from the federal solar tax credit
+*Note: prices do not the 30% discount from the federal solar tax credit

-The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace through the end of 2017, offering the most up to date information as to what solar actually costs in the Golden State in 2018.
+The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace through the beginning of 2019, offering the most up to date information as to what solar actually costs in the Golden State in 2019.

 Three tips for solar energy in California